godmar02/dw-react/src/components/ui-design.md

       - ProfilePicture
       - ProfileDetails
     - AppHeader - indicates to user where they are
-    - CampaignSidebar - allows user navigation
+    - NavSidebar - allows user navigation
       - CampaignDetails
         - CampaignHeader
         - CharacterList